 These clothing brands that help animals are a triple-whammy.
 You get nice clothing, the planet benefits (most are made from organic cotton) and animals are helped (the companies give a portion of profits to pet shelters, wildlife rescues or for farm sanctuaries).
-So whether you need to replace a battered old t-shirt or are looking for a nice wool-free jumper for winter, these companies are where it’s at.
+So if you need to replace a battered t-shirt or find a wool-free jumper, try these.

-If you are on a tight budget and find it difficult to afford clothes and donate to animal charities – why not just combine the two?
-Buy what you need to wear, and help the charities out at the same time?
-Everyone wins.
+If you find it difficult to afford clothes and donate to animal charities – why not just combine the two?
+Buy what you need, and help charities at the same time.
 Most of these items are made from natural materials like cotton or hemp.
-For any made from recycled polyester, wash in a microfiber catch bag (stops plastic fibres breaking off in the machine, and reaching the sea, where they could harm marine creatures).
+For recycled polyester, wash in a microplastic catch bag to stop plastic fibres breaking off, and reaching the sea.

 Animals Asia Store sells clothing that uses profits to help fund its work to rescue moon bears, among other work.
 All these tees and sweatshirts are made from organic cotton, and printed in a factory using renewable energy.
 The range includes clothing for men, women and children.
 Many have designs by artist Ekaterina Sky, focused on the amazing Vietnamese Bear Sanctuary where so many are caring for Moon Bears.

 - Ages Apparel offers urban clothing, profits help endangered African wildlife.
 There are nice organic tees and hoodies (and organic beanie hats), with wildlife illustrations.
 Founded by two brothers, with a mixed British, Irish and African heritage.

 - Big Wild Thought offers really nice t-shirts and sweatshirts for men and women, often made from organic cotton and recycled polyester (wash in a microfiber catch bag).
 Established in Sheffield, 10% of all sales are donated to wildlife charities.